akshay-iyer/Collision-Avoidance-Robot/README.md

 5.Repeat from step 1

 The robot successfully navigates obstacles.
 It is also found to successfully avoid spherical obstacles but gets stuck on table edges.

+The simulator packages have been  based on https://github.com/vibhuthasak/Obstacle_Avoidance_ROS